- Dog suitable for owners with some experience

 - Springer and Cocker Spaniels used to be the same breed, occurring in the same litters, with the larger puppies being the Springers and the smaller being the Cockers.
 They were split into separately recognised breeds in 1892 by the Kennel Club of Great Britain.

-- Although originating from the ‘Land Spaniels’ Springer Spaniels are known for their love of water, and love a good swim or just a splash in a puddle or even their own water bowl.
+- Although originating from the ‘Land Spaniels’, Springer Spaniels are known for their love of water, and enjoy a good swim or just a splash in a puddle or even their own water bowl.

-- Despite the name ‘Springer Spaniel’ only being given later on, there are painting with dogs that resemble the breed in the 16th century.
+- Despite the name ‘Springer Spaniel’ only being given later on, there are 16th century paintings with dogs that resemble the breed.